NicholasColotouros/CustomCountdownTimer/README.md

 * Main window aesthetics

 Possible features to be added down the road:
+* Settings, such as:
+*   Different alert sounds
-* Settings (different alert sounds, option of audio and/or visual)
+*   Otion of audio and/or visual alerts
+*   Different languages